MayaGalili/code-gym/spiral_printer/README.md

 The interactive UI allows you to:
 - **Configure matrix size**: Choose rows and columns (2-20 each)
 - **Select display mode**:
-  - Show matrix and spiral output
   - Show only spiral output
-  - Show step-by-step traversal with directions
+  - Show visual step-by-step matrix progression (with 1s delay)
 - **Use default values**: Press Enter for 4×6 matrix

 ### Direct Execution